-MIG-1 Notes bearing this designation are of superior credit quality, enjoying excellent protection by established cash flows, highly reliable liquidity support, or demonstrated broad based access to the market for refinancing.
+MIG-1 Notes bearing this designation are of superior credit quality, enjoying excellent protection by established cash flows, highly reliable liquidity support, or demonstrated broad based access to the market for refinancing. nows, mgmy renable nquidity support, or demonstrated broad based access to the market for rennancing.
 MIG-2 Notes bearing this designation are of strong credit quality, with margins of protection ample although not so large as in the preceding group.
 MIG-3 Notes bearing this designation are of acceptable credit quality, with possibly narrow liquidity and cash flow protection.
 Market access for refinancing is likely to be less well established.
 SG Notes bearing this designation are of speculative grade credit quality and may lack sufficient margins of protection.